Hungarian Chicken Paprikash with Buttered Egg Noodles

 - While the chicken simmers, cook the noodles: Fill a large stock pot with water and add 3 - 4 tablespoons of salt. (*see note) Set the pot over high heat and bring to a boil.
 Add the noodles.
 Cook according to the package directions if using egg noodles.
 If using fresh noodles, cook for 3-4 minutes.
 Drain noodles in a colander set inside the sink then dump them into a large bowl.
 Add remaining 2 tablespoons of butter.
 Toss the noodles in the butter is melted and noodles are coated.
 Cover to keep the noodles warm and set aside.

 - Remove the skillet from the heat.
 Using tongs, lift the chicken from the skillet and set it onto a plate.
 Taste the sauce and add more salt if desired.
 Stir about ½ cup of the sauce into the sour cream then stir to combine.
 Stir it back into the skillet.
-Stir in 1 tsp lemon juice, taste and add more lemon juice and/or salt if desired.
+Stir in 1 teaspoon lemon juice, taste and add more lemon juice and/or salt if desired.

 - Add the chicken back to the skillet and sprinkle with the chopped fresh parsley.